coryarcangel/rodeo-lets-play/README.md

 4. Jython made pipenv tricky I think.
 I would try installing the requirements directly to the system from requirements.txt with pip3.
   Everything except for the monkeyrunner stuff should be running in python 3 now.

+## Vysor Config
+1. Name the device "vysorkim" in the window settings
+2. Uncheck the "navigation bar" option in window settings.
+3. You can alter video quality settings as needed.
+4. Save.

 Cuda Version 9.0.176
 OpenCV Version 2.4.9.1 (from `dpkg -l | grep libopencv`) Might need to start redis on computer start (in the redis docs)